 Tour Fermoy House and see the unique collection of David Roche

-Enjoy a performance in one of Adelaide’s concert venues
+Enjoy a performance in Adelaide’s Her Majesty’s Theatre

 Day 1: Arrive in Adelaide and enjoy a welcome dinner in a fine Adelaide restaurant.